mweb/flask-starter/README.md

 # Flask-Starter

-This is a slightly flask starter templates that provides a started project for flask applications.
-The starter template includes the following python
+This is a simple flask starter template that provides a starting point for a flask application.
+The starter template uses the following python
 packages:

   * Flask